norcams/docs-enduser/docs/known-issues.rst

 SSH keys different in API and dashboard
 ---------------------------------------

-When uploading SSH keys in dashboard, those keys are not accessable from the API (and vice versa).
-This is because of the way we federate FEIDE users into our system.
-In effect, the API user is actually a different user than the federated user who logs into the dashboard.
-As the two users share a common project, most resources are shared, SSH keys being an execption.
-Work around the issue by uploading the SSH keys both in dashboard and via the API.
+For now, when uploading SSH keys in dashboard, those keys are not accessable from the API (and vice versa).
+Work around this issue by uploading the SSH keys both in dashboard and via the API.

 Cannot create volume from image